B0N3head/Intvert/README.md

 * Bluescreens the computer to force restart (A restart was to lame)
 * Sets background to .jpg

-#### Disabled by Default
+#### Disabled by Default, but can be enabled
-* Moves everything from desktop/music/downloads/pictures into documents (Disabled)
+* Move everything from desktop/music/downloads/pictures into documents
-* Fills desktop/music/downloads/pictures with random folders (Disabled)
+* Fill desktop/music/downloads/pictures with random folders

 ## Its Just A Prank
 The script creates a .bat on the desktop that deletes all leftover payloads and resets all edited regedit strings.